-This water heater is equipped with an ECO (energy cut off) non adjustable high temperature limit switch.
+This water heater is equipped with an ECO (energy cut out) non adjustable high temperature limit switch.
 The ECO is a normally closed switch that opens (activates) on a rise in temperature.

-The ECO is located inside the Upper Temperature Probe (two red wires), see Figure 3 on page 8 for location.
-The ECO switch contacts will open when the water temperature reaches approximately $202^{\circ}F$ ( $94^{\circ}C$ ) and close at approximately $140^{\circ}F$ ( $49^{\circ}C$ ).
+The ECO is located inside the Upper Temperature Probe (two red wires), see page 8 for location.
+The ECO switch contacts will open when the water temperature reaches approximately $202^{\circ}F$ (94°C) and close at approximately 140°F (49°C).

-If the ECO activates (contacts open) due to abnormally high water temperatures in the storage tank the control system will immediately de-energize the 24 VAC Gas Valve and end the current heating cycle.
+If the ECO activates (contacts open) due to abnormally high water temperatures in the storage tank the control system will immediately de-energize the 24 Volt Gas Valve and end the current heating cycle.
 The control system will "lock out" disabling further heating operation.
 The control system will display the "Energy Cut Out (ECO)" Fault message on the LCD screen.
 It is important that a Qualified Service Agent be contacted to determine the reason for the ECO activation before resetting the ECO.
 Once the reason has been determined and corrected the ECO can be reset as follows: